 This makes trading interesting.
 Things become very relative and subjective based on what and how you are looking at things.

-However, I think that we do need to be able to establish some objective truths about what is going on in the market.
+However, I think we do need to be able to establish objective truths about what is going on in the market.
 If we just have the mindset that everything is relative in trading, then we can't have confidence or expectations while trading.
 Without some objective reasoning that certain things are going on, how could we be confident enough to put our hard-earned money on the line?

 Here is what I propose as a solution to this situation: